Quackster/Finlay/README.md

 # Finlay

-Finlay is a Habbo Hotel emulator [forked from Kepler](https://github.com/Quackster/Kepler) for supports Habbo Hotel v9.
+Finlay is a Habbo Hotel emulator [forked from Kepler](https://github.com/Quackster/Kepler) to support the Habbo Hotel V9 protocol.

 The server is written in Java and using various libraries, such as Netty, an asynchronous networking library, Log4j and the Apache commons libraries.